Cellane/chalk/_drafts/how-to-de-googlify-your-life.md

 privacy; what intrigues me the most is the sheer amount of products they develop at the same time.
-Besides the ones I already mentioned above, they also have similar application bundles that form a CRM system and an accounting system, and then they still have a ton of additional standalone applications: not one, but two different project management systems, a bug tracker, a password manager for teams, a web conference platform, a wiki system, a help-desk system, an HR system, a recruitment system...
+Besides the ones I already mentioned above, they also have similar application bundles that form a CRM system and an accounting system, and then they still have a ton of additional stand-alone applications: not one, but two different project management systems, a bug tracker, a password manager for teams, a web conference platform, a wiki system, a help-desk system, an HR system, a recruitment system...
 It's simply mind-blowing[^4]!

 [^4]: By the way, I really wonder what it must feel like to work in a company
-    that thoroughly and properly uses all of Zoho products and takes advantage of the integration.
+    that thoroughly and properly uses a lot of Zoho products and takes advantage of having most work-related tools this tightly integrated.
+Just thinking about the level of integration almost makes me drool :yum:

 The migration itself was nerve-wracking but actually rather simple, as Zoho's wizard leads you through the entire process.
 It starts with changing your